dudymas/docker-django/readme.md

 Checkout the [commands](#commands) section for more usage.

 ## Preview
 A default Django project resides in `src` directory.
-So, when you start the project, you will see the following screen in `8000` port:
+So, when you start the project, you will see the following screen at http://localhost:8000 :

 ![Demo One](https://github.com/ruddra/blog-images/raw/master/Demo%201.png)

 Also when you access the django container log via `make log-web`, you will see the following:

 ![Demo Two](https://github.com/ruddra/blog-images/raw/master/Demo%202.png)

+## Tracing

+If you use `docker-compose up -d` and launch everything, you'll also get to see jaeger show off traces of events.
+The ui ought to be available at http://localhost:16686

+The hotrod demo also runs, so you can test out different configs with django, and use hotrod to compare.
+Hotrod is available at http://localhost:8080

 ## Commands
 To use this project, run this commands: